-Bachelor of Arts (BA): Film and Video Production Degree Overview
+Bachelor of Arts in Film and Video Production

 Students receive a solid foundation in production basics, such as classical narrative structure, multi-camera filming and digital editing.
 In addition to technical training, they explore film and television theory, media history, communications, and social science.
 Throughout the program, students learn to examine artistic media and cultural expression, understand the film industry, and make films.